-- Advise your spouse, partner, relatives, and close friends who are care takers to not speak negatively about the other parent or the details of your past relationship in front of the children as well.
+- Advise your spouse, partner, relatives, and close friends who are caregivers to not speak negatively about the other parent or the details of your past relationship in front of the children as well.

 - Be sure to share all information concerning the children to the other parent of report cards, medical issues, activities, and special programs.
 Regardless if the other parent attends the events or utilizes the information is on their part.
-Just do your part especially if you are the custodial parent and if it’s documented within a court order.
+Just do your part especially if you are the custodial parent.
+It will more than likely be documented within your court ordered.